imixs/imixs-saga/imixs-microservice-registry/docs/DISCOVERY.md

 # The Service Discovery

-A client can start a new process instance based on a specific business event.
-The service discovery process automatically selects a matching workflow service based on the data provided with the business event and starts a new process instance.
+A client can start a new process instance based on a business event without providing any processing information ($modelversion, $taskid, $workflowgroup).
+The service discovery process automatically selects a matching workflow service based on the data provided with the business event and starts a new process instance for a matching workflow model.

 The discovery process supports different modes of a service discovery, with each mode having its pros and cons.
 The following section describes the modes in detail.